Gongzi-Zhang/ROOTdraw/README.md

 - **macro someMacro.C**
     for more complicated plots you can write your own macro and then output the result in the draw tab.
 The macro needs to create only one plot.

+    !!!Remember to delete any new object in your macro!!! otherwise it may cause memory leak when you check it many times (it will be redrew everytime you push the corresponding page radio button).
 ### Non-standard GUI color
 - **guicolor**
     followed by the string of a color like (white, red, blue) allows you to